-CML has different phases of progression.
-Which phase the disease is in determines the appropriate treatment.
+Whichever phase the disease is in determines the appropriate treatment.
 The phases are based on the number of blast cells present and include:

 This is the earliest stage of CML, and you may have some symptoms or none at all.
 During this phase, your white blood cells can still fight infections in your body.

 Platelet levels are also reduced, which may cause easy bruising or bleeding because platelets help to form blood clots.
 The amount of blast cells increases.

 A large number of blast cells are present in this advanced phase.
-Symptoms in this phase are more severe and can be life threatening.
+Symptoms in this phase are more severe and can be life-threatening.

-Because CML generally does not cause symptoms in its early stages, the cancer is often detected during a routine blood test.
+Because CML generally doesn’t cause symptoms in its early stages, the cancer is often detected during a routine blood test.

 - night sweats

-- swollen spleen
+- a swollen spleen

-- feeling of fullness in the abdomen
+- a feeling of fullness in the abdomen

 If tests suggest that you may have cancer, a bone marrow biopsy is performed.
 This is to get a sample of bone marrow to send to a lab for analysis.
-A special needle with a tube will be inserted into either your hipbone or breastbone, and a small piece of bone marrow suctioned out.
+A special needle with a tube will be inserted into either your hipbone or breastbone, and a small piece of bone marrow is suctioned out.

-A complete blood work-up is typically ordered, along with genetic tests done in a laboratory.
+A complete blood workup is typically ordered, along with genetic tests done in a laboratory.
 Imaging tests such as an MRI, ultrasound, and CT scan can also be used to determine the extent of the disease.

 Targeted therapies are typically used first in CML treatment.
 These are drugs that attack a specific part of the cancer cell to kill it.

 Chemotherapy involves using drugs to kill cancer cells.
 These drugs are systemic, which means they travel through your entire body via your bloodstream.

 A bone marrow transplant (also called a blood stem cell transplant) is used when other treatments have failed.
-This is because the procedure is risky and there is a significant chance of adverse side effects.
+This is because the procedure is risky and there’s a significant chance of adverse side effects.

 Talk with your doctor about which treatment options are best for you and what side effects you can expect.